A tree perspective on stick-breaking models in covariate-dependent mixtures: Stick-breaking models from a tree perspective

-With this tree view, we can now define the \textit{tree stick-breaking} (treeSB) class of priors, which includes traditional SB but also admits more general tree structures.
-We say that a probability measure $G$ is endowed with a treeSB prior with parameters $G_0$, $\{F_{\bep}\}$, and binary tree structure $\tau$, denoted by $G \sim \prior(G_0, \{F_{\bep}\}, \tau)$, if it can be constructed as
+We can now define the \textit{tree stick-breaking} class of priors, which includes traditional stick-breaking (where each level of the tree other than level zero has exactly one weight and that node takes the form $1 \cdots 10$) and balanced-tree stick-breaking but also admits more general tree structures. \begin{definition} If $G_0$ is a probability measure, $\{F_{\bep}: \bep \in E^*\}$ is a sequence of distributions each with support $[0,1]$, and $\tau$ is a binary tree structure, we say a probability measure $G$ is equipped with a tree stick-breaking prior with parameters $G_0$, $\{F_{\bep}\}$, and $\tau$ if it can be constructed as